eugenp/tutorials/vraptor/README.md

+## VRaptor

+This module contains articles about VRaptor

 # VRaptor blank project

 This is a blank project to help you to use VRaptor.
 You can easily import in you IDE as Maven project.